suffolklibraries/sljekyll/_recurrents/southwold-jigsaw-club.md

 ---
-recurrent-title: "Craft and Chat for adults"
+recurrent-title: "Jigsaw Club for adults"
-recurrent-description: Bring your own craft to work on and meet like-minded crafters.
-Refreshments available.
+recurrent-description: Come and add some pieces to the latest jigsaw.
-recurrent-day: second Tuesday of the month
+recurrent-day: first, third and fifth Tuesday of the month
 recurrent-times: 1400
 recurrent-location: southwold-library
 recurrent-location-display-name: Southwold Library